Hammad-Izhar/wire-protocols/README.md

 # Classes

-Below we describe the classes used for
+Below we describe the classes used for comprehending messages, users, and channels.

 ## UUID